-Thai Union has approximately 90 percent of sales occurring in foreign currencies, mostly in U.S. Dollar, Euro, and, to some degree, British Pound.
-With the Thai Baht significantly appreciating against the U.S. Dollar in 2018, the company recorded a small decline in annual revenue in 2018.
-However, excluding the currency impact, the company still delivered sales growth of 3.5 percent compared to a year ago.
-And through prudent currency hedging management, the company capitalized on the Thai Baht’s appreciation, which resulted in significant foreign exchange gains of THB 972 million during the year.
+Thai Union has approximately 88 percent of sales occurring in foreign currencies, mostly in US Dollar, Euro and to some degree in British Pound.
+With Thai Baht significantly appreciated against European currencies during 2019, the Company recorded a decline of 5.3 percent in the annual revenue in 2019.
+However, excluding the currency impact, annual revenue only declined by 1.4 percent compared to a year ago.
+Through a prudent currency hedging management, the Company was also able to capitalize on the Thai Baht appreciation, which resulted in significant foreign exchange (FX) gains of THB 543 million during the year.

-- Strong cash flow reduced balance sheet leverage
+- Strong cash flow and perpetual debenture issuance reduced balance sheet leverage.

 AMBIENT SEAFOOD BUSINESS